 The views expressed here are those of the authors and do not necessarily represent the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.
-We are grateful for research assistance from PJ Miller and Bill Dalasio, and for suggestions from Carl Bonham, Charles Evans, Ben McCallum, Hu McCulloch, David Romer, Matthew Shapiro, Alan Stockman, Ken West, the referees, and participants in seminars at the 1994 NBER Summer Institute, the 1997 AEA meetings, the 1998 Midwest Macroeconomics Conference, the Federal Reserve Bank of Philadelphia, the Federal Reserve System Committee on Business Analysis, Penn State University, and the University of Pennsylvania.
+This paper supersedes Working Paper 98-13.
+We are grateful for research assistance from PJ Miller and Bill Dalasio, and for suggestions from Carl Bonham, Charles Evans, Ben McCallum, Hu McCulloch, David Romer, Alan Stockman, the referees, and participants in seminars at the 1994 NBER Summer Institute, the 1997 AEA meetings, the 1998 Midwest Macroeconomics Conference, the Federal Reserve Bank of Philadelphia, the Federal Reserve System Committee on Business Analysis, Penn State University, and the University of Pennsylvania.